Seahawks excited to see what ‘special’ group of receivers can do this season

 “So what can I do, whether it’s doing stuff on special teams, whether it’s going in for one or two reps when guys get tired and are tapping out.
 I’m just looking to find my position, my role on this team.”

-It’s a receiving corps that combined with a veteran tight end unit and running backs who have shown they can be a part of the passing game had quarterback Geno Smith declaring Thursday that he has “high expectations, very high expectations” for this season.
+It’s a receiving corps that combined with a veteran tight-end unit and running backs who have shown they can be a part of the passing game had quarterback Geno Smith declaring Thursday that he has “high expectations, very high expectations” for this season.

 “I think the great part from training camp, from what I saw, was the explosives,” he said.
 “We have made a ton of plays down the field, and we’ve got a ton of explosives on tape.
 And who knows what it will be like during the season, [but] we’ve got so many playmakers, so many dynamic players who can do a bunch of different things.
 The key for me is to get the ball into their hands, let them make the plays, and trust what I’m seeing.”